solo244/dm/_extra/sessions/session5.md

 He helped her to find out what her wizard book does (by writing in it).

-Zilkas wants to sell her infinite rope for 2000gp or to go to Golhaven and talk to _Shorty_ to sort his problems with him.
+Zilkas wants to sell her infinite rope for 2000gp or to go to Goldhaven and talk to _Shorty_ to sort his problems with him.

 _Shorty_ is the shortest guy in Goldhaven and he got swindled by Zilkas, something about a color changing pony.